 - General WHS refresher training which is not linked to licences or compliance requirements are undertaken in accordance with WHSMS Handbook Chapter 3.3 requirements.

 - Refresher training which is required to maintain the currency of licences and compliances, such as First Aid training, Forklift licence and other licences or certifications, are undertaken in accordance with the WHSMS Handbook Chapter 3.3 requirements prior to the expiry date .

 - The Director, Human Resources will ensure the University health and safety training program, including the WHS Training Matrix is reviewed annually or after any of the following:

 - significant changes to the University’s business operations;

 - an incident that indicates the need for review of the training program.

-- Any updates or any changes made to the University’s WHS training requirements matrix, this procedure or other WHS training requirements will be communicated by the Associate Director WEG to the affected workers through the WHS Committees and WHS Officers as per the WHS communication and consultation procedure.
+- Any updates or any changes made to the University’s WHS training matrix, this procedure or other WHS training requirements are communicated by the Associate Director WEG to the affected workers through the WHS Committees and WHS Officers as per the WHS communication and consultation procedure.